-- After the one-year suspension period has elapsed, a student must petition the appellate committee of the school or college he/she wishes to enter for readmission and meet and document must meet at least one of the following criteria:
+- After the one-year suspension period has elapsed, students must petition the appellate committee (of the school or college they wish to enter) for readmission and meet and document at least one of the following criteria:

-- Attendance at another regionally accredited college/university where he/she earned a minimum cumulative GPA of 2.75 in transferable credit.
+- Attendance at another regionally accredited college/university where they earned a minimum cumulative GPA of 2.75 in transferable credit.

 - For fall admission: June 1

 - For Maymester/summer admission: April 1

 - If a student is granted readmission and his/her CU GPA is below a 2.0, s/he will be readmitted on Restricted Academic Probation.
 These students must meet the condition of Restricted Academic Probation every semester until their cumulative CU GPA is at least a 2.0.